 These rules usually include a regular meeting with the probation officer, community service, refraining from illegal drugs and alcohol, staying away from certain places and people, and appearing in court if requested.

-The length of probation varies according to the offense and the criminal history of felons.
-Probation can last from one to three years, but it can last longer even up to life depending on the offense, such as drug or sex offenses.
+The length of probation varies according to the offense and your criminal history.
+Typically, probation can last from one to three years, but it can last longer depending on the offense, such as drug or sex offenses.

 This is decided by the judge according to the “rehabilitative needs of the criminal defendant.”

-Probation became part of the sentencing option for the court with the passage of the Federal Probation Act in 1925.
+Probation has been a part of sentencing since the Federal Probation Act was passed in 1925.

 Violation of Probation

-Felons will also hear any new charges that may be filed with the judge either supporting a felon’s case or refute the evidence.
+If you are in this situation, you will want to have legal counsel present.
+You will also hear any new charges that may be filed with the judge either supporting your case or refuting the evidence.

 Factors in Probation Violation

-So what do you think about this blog post about how a DUI violated their probation?
-Have you or someone you know violated felony probation?
-What was that experience like and how did they deal with it?
+So what do you think about this blog post about if a DUI will violate probation?
+Have you or someone you know gotten a DUI while on felony probation?
+What was that experience like and what happened?
 Please tell us in the comments below.